How BIM collaboration is key and can help you achieving improved construction outcomes from planning to execution

 It is an open file format that allows comments, notes, reports and images to be added to a BIM model in IFC format.
-Everything is managed through a platform that keeps track of” who and when added a note and comment during the design and construction phase.
+Everything is managed through a bcf software that keeps track of who and when added a note and comment during the design and construction phase.
 It is, therefore, an interchange format not used to communicate geometrical information, but of a graphical/descriptive nature that can illustrate and facilitate the problems to be solved, bypassing proprietary formats and workflows.

 Its structure consists of: